AI Use Cases/Healthcare

 The AI Solution

 Revenue Institute builds a Healthcare-native AI denial prediction engine that ingests real-time claims data from Epic, Cerner, athenahealth, and Meditech via HL7 FHIR-compliant APIs, then layers in payer contract rules, CMS policy updates, and historical denial patterns specific to your organization.
-The model processes unstructured clinical documentation, diagnosis codes, procedure codes, modifiers, and prior authorization status simultaneously - flagging high-risk claims before submission with 87-93% accuracy.
+The model processes unstructured clinical documentation, diagnosis codes, procedure codes, modifiers, and prior authorization status simultaneously - flagging high-risk claims before submission - accuracy targets are set during scoping and calibrated against your own historical denials, not a generic benchmark.
 It integrates directly into your revenue cycle workflow, surfacing predictions in your existing claims management interface without requiring new systems.

 Automated Workflow Execution